KiiChain/Kii-RWA-Protocol/README.md

 ### 6. Modular Compliance

 Implements transfer restriction rules.
-Only compliance manager can execute changes.
+Only OwnerRole::ComplianceManager can execute changes.
 For now country compliance and claims compliance are the ones in use.

 #### Storage
 - `modules`: Vec<Addr>